 - 1. Register for the APPIC Matching Program through the National Matching Services, Inc. - 2.
-Complete and submit the online APPIC Application for Psychology Internships (AAPI). - 3.
-Applicants who match thru APPIC school psychology positions must complete a Frontline application online (https://www.applitrack.com/jordandistrict/onlineapp/) specifying interest in a school psychology internship position in the Jordan School District.
-The link will take them to the application form needed to complete this application.
-Letters of recommendation and transcripts are not required for this process, as they have been submitted thru the APPIC process.
-This is the only required school district application for candidates that match with Jordan District for the Doctoral Psychology Internship.
+Complete and submit the online APPIC Application for Psychology Internships (AAPI).

-4. "The Jordan School District Doctoral Psychology Internship program is partially affiliated with the University of Utah (self-study, Standard III.A.2).
+- 3. Applicants who match through the APPIC National Matching Service must complete a Frontline application online on the Jordan School District website.
+A link will be provided by the PTD, which will take them to the application form needed to complete this application.
+Letters of recommendation and transcripts are not required for this process, as they have been submitted through the APPIC process.
+This is the only required school district application for candidates who match with the Jordan District for the Doctoral Psychology Internship.
+Doctoral interns will also be required to obtain their Associate Educator License (AEL) from the Utah State Board of Education (USBE) prior to starting their internship with the Jordan School District. - 4.
+The Jordan School District Doctoral Psychology Internship program is partially affiliated with the University of Utah (self-study, Standard III.A.2).
 As part of this affiliation, all qualified University of Utah applicants are offered interviews for the program if they submit an APPIC application and designate the JSD Doctoral Psychology internship program as a site of interest".
 The handbook is posted on the APPIC and school district websites.